kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md

 ## Get the Tokens

-1. Encode the client's credentials and export them as environment variables:
+1. Encode the client's credentials and export them as an environment variable:

     ```shell
     export ENCODED_CREDENTIALS=$(echo -n "$CLIENT_ID:$CLIENT_SECRET" | base64)